J. J. Raterink: Los Angeles Kiss

 On September 10, 2013, Raterink was traded by the Barnstormers to the Los Angeles Kiss in exchange for Carson Coffman.
 He was awarded the Al Lucas AFL Pulse Hero Award for his philanthropic efforts during the 2014 season.

 Return to the Iowa Barnstormers

 On Monday May 12, Raterink was traded by the Los Angeles Kiss to the Jacksonville Sharks and then subsequently traded back to the Iowa Barnstormers.

 Return to the KISS

 On June 30, 2014, the Barnstormers traded Raterink to the Philadelphia Soul for future considerations.
 On the same day, the Soul traded Raterink back to the KISS for future considerations.

 Las Vegas Outlaws

-On October 28, 2014, Raterink and former Los Angeles Kiss teammate Donovan Morgan were announced as the first signings by the Las Vegas Outlaws.
+On October 28, 2014, Raterink and former Los Angeles Kiss teammate Donovan Morgan were announced as the first signings by the Las Vegas Outlaws of the AFL.

 Guangzhou Power

 Raterink was selected by the Guangzhou Power of the China Arena Football League (CAFL) in the 12th round of the 2016 CAFL draft, and was the starting quarterback for the Power during the 2016 season.
 He completed 82 of 144 passes for 1,152 yards, 20 touchdowns and 7 interceptions.
 He was listed on the Power's roster for the 2018 season.